-During the year ended 31 December 2019, the revenue of short-term financing services was approximately HK\$60,997,000 (2018: approximately HK\$85,721,000).
-The operating results of the short-term financing services recorded a profit before income tax of approximately HK\$41,630,000 (2018: approximately HK\$30,411,000).
-The significant increase in segment profit for the year ended 31 December 2019 when compared with last year was the mainly attributable to the net effect of (i) decrease in revenue of short-term financing services by approximately HK\$24,724,000; (ii) absence of one-off recovery of bad debts; and (iii) reversal of loss allowance for ECLs on loans to customers was recorded for the year ended 31 December 2019 while charge of loss allowance for ECLs was recorded in the year 2018 which has been discussed above.
+During the year ended 31 December 2020, the financial results of short-term financing services were substantially contributed by loan businesses and financial consultancy services of the Group, in which the revenue of these businesses was approximately HK\$39,197,000 (2019: approximately HK\$60,997,000); and the operating results of these businesses recorded a loss before income tax of approximately HK\$6,755,000 (2019: profit before income tax of approximately HK\$6,755,000 (2019: profit before income tax of approximately HK\$41,630,000).
+The turnaround in operating results was mainly attributable to the combined effect of (i) decrease in revenue by approximately HK\$21,800,000; and (ii) increase in charge of loss allowance for ECLs on loans to customers (net of corresponding deferred tax impacts) by approximately HK\$21,878,000.